Start today for FREE.

 Types of Washington Eviction Notices

-In Washington, the type of eviction notice issued depends on the reason for the eviction.
-The following are the primary types of eviction notices:
+In Washington, the type of eviction notice depends on the reason for the eviction.
+Moreover, understanding these distinctions helps landlords choose the appropriate legal approach for their specific situation.

 1. 14-Day Notice to Quit